Courses-journey/cpp-cherno/README.md

 # Interfaces in C++ (Pure Virtual Functions)

-- allow us to define virtual function in our base class that have no implemention and impl it in subcalsses
+- allow us to define virtual function in our base class that have no implementation and impl it in subclasses
-- force subcalsses to impl there own impl to that virtual function
+- force subclasses to impl there own impl to that virtual function
-- in programming it's common to have classes that have unimpl method called `interface class`
+- in programming it's common to have classes that have unimplemented method called `interface class`
-  - it's not possible for us to instancetiate this class
+  - it's not possible for us to instantiate this class
 - to make virtual function a pure virtual function
   - we assign it to 0